Course details

-SEN (L) is an operator's course, providing students with knowledge of the application of the Collision Regulations and principles to be observed in keeping a navigational watch while using electronic aids to plot the ship's position and progress.
-It also provides students with the appropriate action to take to avoid collisions in simulated exercises with the use of type-approved marine simulators.
+SEN (L) is a domestic navigation operator's training course, providing students with knowledge of the application of the Collision Regulations, and principles to be observed in keeping a safe navigational watch while using electronic navigational aids to plot the ship's position and progress.
+It also provides students with the appropriate action to take for collision avoidance in simulated exercises with the use of type-approved marine simulators.

 Prerequisite(s)